pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

           secretName: my-company-ca
       ```

-  1. Set `shared.ingress_issuer` to the name of your issuer
+  2. Set `shared.ingress_issuer` to the name of your issuer:

       ```yaml
       #! my-tap-values.yaml